BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_3_Sending_an_Automated_Multisig.md

- # 6.3: Sending & Spending an Automated Multisig
+ # 6.3: Enviando & Gastando una Multisig automatizada

 The standard technique for creating multisignature addresses and for spending their funds is complex, but it's a worthwhile exercise for understanding a bit more about how they work, and how you can manipulate them at a relatively low level.
 However, Bitcoin Core has made multisigs a little bit easier in new releases.